 Established independent filmmakers are always looking for creative ways to finance their projects.
 Complicated funding strategies include private equity deals, aggressive pre-sales, crowdfunding, bloodsucking bank loans, and the dreaded deferred payment scheme (everyone works for free until the movie makes money).

-Andy J. Semotiuk – an international law attorney focusing on immigration – recently proposed a novel discussing a controversial approach to independent film funding in a series of articles for Forbes Magazine.
+Andy J. Semotiuk – an international law attorney focusing on immigration – recently proposed a controversial approach to independent film funding in a series of articles for Forbes Magazine.
 Semotiuk recommends bartering a US work visa for a production budget.
 Politically distasteful?
 Perhaps.
 Perfectly legal?
 Yes.

 Here’s how it works: An established independent filmmaker finds or writes a great script.
 The filmmaker then locates a qualified investor in China.
 The investor must be a film industry executive or a stakeholder in an affiliated industry.